NumyAddon/TalentTreeViewer/TalentTreeViewer/levelingBuildFormat.md

 #### Example
 Lets say there are 4 talents learned in `<TalentBuild>`, A B C and D.
-Talent A and C are class talents, and ignored by the leveling build, talent D is learned at level 11, and talent C is learned at level 13.
+Talent A and C are class talents, and ignored by the leveling build, talent D is learned at level 11, and talent B is learned at level 13.

 This results in a body with the following values (`_` is added for readability) `0b000_0000 0b000_0100 0b000_0000 0b000_0011` (base10 `0 4 0 3`)